 How can a I prevent a brown recluse spider bite?

-- Learn where to find them: These spiders live in the central and southern parts of the United States.
+- Learn where to find them.
+Brown recluse spiders live in the central and southern parts of the United States.
 They can be found from April to October and are active at night.
 They prefer to live in dark, warm, dry places.
 Some examples are under rocks, boards, and woodpiles, in dark corners, and under furniture.

-- Use caution: These spiders are not aggressive.
+- Use caution.
+Brown recluse spiders are not aggressive.
 They bite people only when threatened.
 Make noise when you enter attics or other spaces where spiders may live.
 Noise may scare them away.
 Use caution when you remove a web or spider.

 - You have a rash, itching, or swelling after you take your medicine.

 - You have pain or problems moving the injured part or get tender lumps in the groin or armpits.

 - You have questions or concerns about your condition or care.